MochiMessenger/libmochi/rust/bridge/ffi/README.md

 # Overview

-libsignal-ffi is a C ABI library which exposes Signal protocol logic to languages which can consume a C ABI, such as Swift.
+libmochi-ffi is a C ABI library which exposes Mochi protocol logic to languages which can consume a C ABI, such as Swift.

 # Legal things